GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 - **Objective:** `xx%`% of user messages should receive a relevant response from the Movie Guru chatbot within `yy` seconds, measured over a `zz`-hour rolling window.
 - **Measurement:**
   - **Relevance:** Measured by the `Chat_Outcome_Counter` metric.
-A response is considered relevant if the outcome is registered as "engaged"
+A response is considered relevant if the outcome is registered as "engaged" or "acknowledged"
   - **Latency:**  Calculated as the time difference between the server receiving the user's message and sending the response.

 ### Success Criteria